DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 it were&mdash;we make it easier to guarantee the authenticity of the recorded data, at least at the bit level.
 We might set the permissions on the archived files to read-only and even flag them as immutable.

-This *does* mean, however, that iff we should happen to add an invalid bag, we corrupt the bag store.
+This *does* mean, however, that if we should happen to add an invalid bag, we corrupt the bag store.
 So, while manual operation is feasible in theory, in practise you would soon be developing some scripts to:

 * verify that the bag you are about to add is (virtually) valid;